 A cookie contains information that links a web browser (user) and a specific web-server (website).
 If a user accesses that site again, they can read the already stored information and react accordingly.
 Cookies provide users with a pleasant browsing experience and support the efforts of many websites to provide user-friendly services (such as online privacy preferences, site language options, shopping carts, or relevant advertising).

-A visit to this site may place cookies for purposes of:
+A visit to this site may place cookies for:

 This type of cookie retains the user’s preferences on this site, so they no longer need to be set at every site visit.